 State of Charge or State of Discharge

-State of Charge measures how much volume remains and State of Discharge measures how much is already used.
+A battery monitor measures the battery state of charge and measures how much volume remains and the battery state of discharge measures how much is already used.

 All RV solar installs include solar panels, wires, a charge controller, and a battery.
 Most solar installs lack an accurate method to determine how much volume has already been used.
 To measure this you need to record current and elapsed time.
 If you could see the energy, like sand in an hourglass, then you would know when you are about to run out.